 Each one of these “pillars” of conditioning all integrate and work together to dictate whether someone is going to be able to utilize their fitness to the full potential, or if they’re going to go out there and gas out when they need to be at their best.

 The standard approach of just focusing on “fitness qualities” (increasing strength, endurance, or just showing people how to push harder) isn’t enough by itself.

-To build teams that win and help your athletes perform at their full potential, you have to develop conditioning.
+To build winning conditioning and perform at your best (or help others do the same), you have to develop conditioning.

-This means we also have to teach the skills, movement capacity, and mental side of performance in order to help someone to actually compete and perform at the highest level of conditioning possible.
+This means that teach the skills, movement capacity, and mental side of performance are a crucial piece of driving the highest level of conditioning possible.

 That’s why I created the BioForce Certified Conditioning Coach Course, where I teach elite fitness professionals how to write better conditioning programs — both for athletes AND general population clients.

 Inside the course, I go into detail about how to develop the skills we talked about today, alongside everything you need to know to write and coach effective conditioning programs for anyone who walks through your door.

 I’ve brought in top experts in movement and recovery, nutrition, and mental performance to teach the high-level skills no one else is covering so that you can become a better, more complete coach.

 The course is opening up for only a few days each year.
 If you’re not already on the Insider’s List, make sure to sign up today and you’ll have the first opportunity to register and save $200 off the full course price.